-We also specialize in Synthetic Stucco installation, stucco repair and stucco restoration for homes, residential property and commercial buildings in the Phoenix and Tempe, Arizona, and valley areas.
+Among our other specialties we provide Synthetic Stucco installation, stucco repair and stucco restoration for homes, residential property and commercial buildings in the Phoenix and Tempe, Arizona, and valley areas.

 Synthetic Stucco Applications, Installations and Stucco Repair

-Determining the Difference between Synthetic Stucco and Traditional Stucco Walls or Siding is relatively simple.
+Determining the difference between Synthetic Stucco and Traditional Stucco Walls or Siding is relatively simple.
 Unless your home or project is new construction, you might want to know how to tell the difference between the types of stucco on your home or building.
 Stucco walls whether synthetic or traditional look almost identical.
-One method to see what you have is to push firmly on the wall, if it is rigid it is probably traditional stucco, as synthetic is a little softer.
+One method to see what you have is to push firmly on the wall.
+If it is rigid it is probably traditional stucco, as synthetic is a little softer.
 The other method is to look for an access hole such as a vent or a light fixture.
-If you see foam core layering it is synthetic if you see wire mesh layering it is traditional stucco.
+If you see foam core layering it is synthetic, if you see wire mesh layering it is traditional stucco.

 Synthetic stucco is a multi-layer siding application that includes foam insulation (usually polystyrene) board, fiberglass mesh, a coating of the synthetic stucco, and a final top coat.
 Traditional stucco on the other hand is created from sand, water, lime and Portland cement.
 The traditional stucco is a three-coat application over mesh screening or lath base, and often finished with a coating of an acrylic polymer that is expansive to help deter cracks.
 Though rigid traditional stucco has been used as siding for exterior walls for buildings and homes for many years, in the early 1950's a new siding was developed and used on some homes or buildings.
 To avoid confusion, it is also known as (EIFS) which stands for (exterior insulation and finish system).
 It can be a great alternative to traditional, there are numerous benefits for both siding types.